Gunjan-vyas/frontend-prep/ChaiJs30/InterestingRead.md

 typeof("1" + "0" - 0); -> number

 When the - operator is used, JavaScript tries to convert the string to a number.
 The string "10" is successfully converted to the number

+() vs {}

+() is typically used for JSX to make the return value more readable and to prevent automatic semicolon insertion errors.

+{} is used when returning or evaluating normal JavaScript expressions or when you need to write more complex logic inside the return statement.